Date enacted or revised:

 - Users must abide by all license agreements including legal restrictions of use and copying

-- Use of IT resources for political purposes is not permitted
+- Use of IT resources for the purpose of lobbying that connotes university involvement or endorsement of any political candidate or ballot initiative is not permitted

 - Use of IT resources for personal commercial purposes or for personal economic gain is not permitted

 - Use of IT resources to gain unauthorized access to anything is not permitted

 - Disruptive use of University IT resources is not permitted

 - Users may not manipulate or augment the University network infrastructure without prior approval